keyvanakbary/learning-notes/books/an-elegant-puzzle.md

 #### More engineers, more problems

 Integrating large numbers of engineers is hard.
-The challenge depends on how quickly you can ramp engineers up ot self-sufficient productivity.
+The challenge depends on how quickly you can ramp engineers up to self-sufficient productivity.
 You can quickly find a scenario in which untrained engineers increasingly outnumber the trained ones.

 It is not just training and hiring tho:
 1. For every additional order of magnitude of engineers, you need to design and maintain a new layer of management.